Looking for the best summer activities in Toronto?

 Another fun way to experience the waterfront: going on a boat cruise!

-I did a fun salsa dancing cruise a couple of years ago, where we got to eat good food while learning how to salsa dance!
+Adam and I did a fun salsa dancing cruise in Toronto a couple of years ago, where we got to eat good food while learning how to salsa dance!

 You can find all kinds of fun cruises at Toronto’s Harbourfront, including themed ones, and these are a few fun options you can try: